As we all know, the best way to learn something is to get your hand on it, make mistakes and learn from them.

 Thanks to the Match function, you can use the VLOOKUP formula to search the whole range of cells for the appropriate score.

 To make it more interesting, you can use a drop-down list to select the student’s name and their courses without manually typing them.

 Let’s explore this technique in the next example.

 EXAMPLE 7: VLOOKUP with drop-down List

 In the above example, to change the search terms (the name and the course), you’ll have to manually type them, but you can just as easily plug in the name and course using an In-Cell drop-down list.

 Entering data manually increases your chances of typing wrong data into a formula’s input cell.
 The programmers will say “garbage in, garbage out”

 And as a spreadsheet user, you should know better, that Excel formulas are only as good as the data they’re given.

-Therefore, this VLOOKUP technique allows you or someone using your spreadsheet to click-in the student name and course, without typing them manually.
+Therefore, this VLOOKUP technique allows you or someone using your spreadsheet to click in the student name and course, without typing them manually.

-Below illustration is what I’m trying so hard to explain:
+The below illustration is what I’m trying so hard to explain: